 The policy introduces a risk based approach to development and management of key antibribery controls including due diligence, gift entertainment, donation approval, recording systems, accounting record review and training.
 It provides uniform measures for all Business Units and Divisions to follow that are consistent with the vision of Transparency International.
 Since introduction, there have been no known issues or non-compliance.

-Charitable and political donations are commonly considered 'high risk' as they are often used as a cover or route for bribery and corruption.
+Charitable and political donations are commonly considered 'high risk'.
 Our Code of Conduct and Ethics describes appropriate employee behaviour in respect to gifts, donations and sponsorships.
 This is covered in the specific clause: 'We do not make or receive improper payments, benefits or gains.'

-This is further supported by our Anti-Bribery policy which described in detail the thresholds for reportable donations and the need for staff to record donations, gifts and contributions in appropriate registers.
+This is further supported by our Anti-Bribery policy which describes in detail the thresholds for reportable donations and the need for staff to record donations, gifts and contributions in appropriate registers.

-We have put in place clear guidelines and procedures that all employees are required to follow including obtaining 'proper approval for, and properly record any donations, sponsorships, charitable contributions, gifts and entertainment you accept from, or give to, a third party on behalf of ANZ.'
+We have clear guidelines and procedures that all employees are required to follow including obtaining 'proper approval for, and properly record any donations, sponsorships, charitable contributions, gifts and entertainment you accept from, or give to, a third party on behalf of ANZ.'

-Our Public policy advocacy and political donations policy sets out ANZ's guiding principles for public policy advocacy and political donations, and requires that any political donations are publicly disclosed each year in our annual report.
-Our global Anti-Bribery policy states that all political donations require approval of the CEO.

-Our Corporate Responsibility (CR) Expenditure Guidelines require any donation/sponsorship expenditure to be aligned with one or more of our CR priority areas, and be submitted for approval through our online tool.
+- Our Political Donations policy sets out ANZ's guiding principles for public policy advocacy and political donations, and requires that any political donations are publicly disclosed each year in our annual report.
+Our Anti-Bribery policy states that all political donations require approval of the CEO. - Our Corporate Responsibility (CR) Expenditure Guidelines require any donation/sponsorship expenditure to be aligned with one or more of our CR priority areas, and be submitted for approval through our online tool.
 For any new expenditure request, the following details are required: the full name of the initiating employee, full details of the recipient and a declaration from the initiating employee of any personal relationship with the recipient.
 Approval is provided by Business Unit head.
 Contributions are monitored real-time by Group Corporate Affairs and reported to the Corporate Responsibility and Diversity Committee which is chaired by our CEO.
 We publicly report and assure full details of our community contributions using the London Benchmarking Group model.
-During the year ended 30 September 2011, ANZ contributed around \$16.9 million in cash, time and in-kind services to communities in the regions where ANZ does business.
+During the year ended 30 September 2012, ANZ contributed \$14.9 million in cash, time and in-kind services to communities in the regions where ANZ does business.
+In addition to this \$14.9 million, ANZ also supported our customers experiencing financial hardship, including those impacted by natural disasters, by waiving fees and providing fee free accounts.
+This support equated to \$54.1 million, bringing our total community contribution and customer support to \$69 million.
 See further detail about our community investment.

-Our Global Fraud and Corruption policy sets out: the requirements for governing fraud and corruption risks; guidance in roles and responsibilities of ANZ employees; and emphasizes the need for strong internal processes for identifying and managing emerging fraud and corruption risks.
+Our Fraud and Corruption policy sets out: the requirements for governing fraud and corruption risks; guidance in roles and responsibilities of ANZ employees; and emphasizes the need for strong internal processes for identifying and managing emerging fraud and corruption risks.
 The policy also strengthens reporting thresholds for internal fraud to include allegations; and streamlining channel fraud thresholds and exceptions.

-Every three years, all ANZ employees are required to complete a mandatory 'Preventing Fraud & Corruption' training module which includes interactive case studies and scenarios to assist staff in identifying and reporting fraudulent activity.
+All ANZ employees are required to complete a mandatory 'Preventing Fraud & Corruption' training module every three years, which includes interactive case studies and scenarios to assist staff in identifying and reporting fraudulent activity.